 French or Arabic skills are strongly recommended.
 Please note that selection is extremely competitive for nurses who do not speak French or Arabic.

-- At least three years of professional experience
+- Minimum of three years relevant professional experience post training

 - Training in at least one of the following:

 - Public health